 Time Commitment and Working Practice

-The successful candidates will be appointed to ALAC following the 2015 ICANN Annual Meeting, which is currently scheduled for [date], through the end of the ICANN Annual Meeting in 2017.
+The successful candidates will be appointed to ALAC following the 2015 ICANN Annual Meeting, which is currently scheduled for 18-22 October, through the end of the ICANN Annual Meeting in 2017.

-The basic responsibilities of an ALAC member involve a minimum of 20-26 hours per month on Committee related activities, this includes participating in online (email) discussions, commenting on/contributing to documents/proposed actions (drafted in English), participating in monthly ALAC telephone conferences (in English), held on the 4th Tuesday of the month and meeting with /making presentations to local and regional organizations.
-ALAC members chairing or participating in working groups, or serving as liaisons to other Advisory Committees or to Supporting Organizations, can expect to spend more than these basic hours per month.
+The basic responsibilities of an ALAC member involve a minimum of 25 hours per month on Committee related activities, this includes participating in online (email) discussions, commenting on/contributing to documents/proposed actions (drafted in English), participating in monthly ALAC telephone conferences (in English), held on the 4th Tuesday of the month, participating in ICANN Working Groups outside of the ALAC and meeting with /making presentations to local and regional organizations.
+ALAC members chairing or participating in working groups, taking on an ALAC Leadership Team position or serving as liaisons to other Advisory Committees or to Supporting Organizations, can expect to spend more than these basic hours per month.
 ALAC members are expected to make a commitment to attend all Committee meetings and to participate actively in policy-related issues and other working groups.
 The ALAC operates in a transparent manner and publishes participation statistics on its website.
 Committee members also will be expected to attend three face-to-face meetings each year held during the ICANN Public Meetings, which generally run about seven days with potentially extensive responsibilities on most days for ALAC members.
 There may occasionally be additional face-to-face interim meetings or regional meetings.